Jesus as Substitute

 • Louth, Andrew.
 2007.
 ‘The Place of Theosis in Orthodox Theology’, in Partakers of the Divine Nature: The History and Development of Deificiation in the Christian Traditions.
 Edited by Michael J. Christensen and Jeffrey A. Witting.
 Grand Rapids: Baker Academic, 32–46.

 • Marshall, I. Howard.
 2008.
-‘The Theology of the Atonement’, in The Atonement Debate: Papers from the London Symposium on the Theology of Atonement.
+‘The Theology of the Atonement’, in The Atonement Debate: Papers From the London Symposium on the Theology of Atonement.
 Edited by Derek Tidball, David Hilborn, and Justin Thacker.
 Grand Rapids: Zondervan, 49–68.

 • Maximus the Confessor.
 2018.
 On Difficulties in Sacred Scripture: The Responses to Thalassios.
 Translated by Maximos Constas.
 Washington, D.C.: Catholic University of America Press.